-This essay, first published in 1988 following my visit in the previous year, has since appeared a number of times.
-One of the appearances was in Passing Moments, which also included gthe story Old Acquaintance.
+This essay, first published in Ninnau, the North American Welsh Newspaper in 1988.
+This followed my visit in the previous year.
+It has since appeared many times.
 This version of Pwll Uchaf, with minor amendments from the 1988 original (names have been added) was written in 2018

 ‘Dysgwr dw i,’ I hesitatingly answered.